“The future of civilization as we know it depends upon our ability to respond effectively to change.”

 Spring Change Leader Conference

-- May 6, 2015 (in conjunction with the Mountain West Arts Conference)
+- May 6, 2015, West Valley City (in conjunction with the Mountain West Arts Conference)

 The Change Leader Institute is a professional development course that addresses leadership issues in relation to leading change.
 Our goals are to better equip arts and cultural leaders to deal with environmental and organizational change, and also to create a statewide mentoring network in the arts and cultural community.
 Contact Jason Bowcutt via email or 801.236.7554 for more information.